Down East Wood Ducks Game Notes - at Delmarva

 - Columbia Fireflies Game Notes vs Myrtle Beach - Columbia Fireflies

-- Sox Hold off Hillcats and Avenge Wednesday Night's Loss - Salem Red Sox
+- Red Sox Bullpen Woes Strike Again in Salem's 8-4 Loss - Salem Red Sox

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.